I am a listener rather than a talker.

 I love that in the Bible, we can listen in on voices of two thousand years ago or more.

 One of my favourite Bible conversations is that between Jesus and the two disciples on the road to Emmaus.
-I find it full of humour and irony, since it concerns a conversation about the crucifixion.
+I find it full of subtle humour and irony.

 I wonder if my voice will live on in a story passed down through generations, as others voices have.
 If an instruction on how to wash a fork is not forgotten, it is more than possible I suppose!
 That thought is enough to inspire me to greater circumspection. :)